LineageOS/lineage_wiki/_includes/templates/device_build_before_init.md

 * LineageOS 18.1+: OpenJDK 11 (included in source download)
 * LineageOS 16.0-17.1: OpenJDK 1.9 (included in source download)
 * LineageOS 14.1-15.1: OpenJDK 1.8 (install `openjdk-8-jdk`)
+  * NOTE: For building these version you'll need to remove `TLSv1` and `TLSv1.1` from `jdk.tls.disabledAlgorithms` in `/etc/java-8-openjdk/security/java.security.`
 * LineageOS 11.0-13.0: OpenJDK 1.7 (install `openjdk-7-jdk`)\*

 \* Ubuntu 16.04 and newer do not have OpenJDK 1.7 in the standard package repositories.
 See the *Ask Ubuntu* question "[How do I install openjdk 7 on Ubuntu 16.04 or higher?](http://askubuntu.com/questions/761127/how-do-i-install-openjdk-7-on-ubuntu-16-04-or-higher)".
 Note that the suggestion to use PPA openjdk-r is outdated (the PPA has never updated their offering of openjdk-7-jdk, so it lacks security fixes); skip that answer even if it is the most upvoted.